DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 If you take on extra responsibilities, like being a head of department, you can be put onto a higher pay scale.

-Teachers in this pay scale are important members of a School’s leadership team, and they often work closely with Headteachers.
+Teachers in this pay scale are important members of a school’s leadership team, and they often work closely with Headteachers.

 Annual salary ranges for senior teachers are: